Space is a global industry and relies on strong international partnerships

 APRSAF-30: 26-29 November 2024

-The Agency and JAXA will co-host the 30th annual Asia Pacific Regional Space Agency Forum (APRSAF-30) in Perth, with special support from the Western Australian Government.
+The Agency and JAXA co-hosted the 30th annual Asia Pacific Regional Space Agency Forum (APRSAF-30) in Perth, with special support from the Western Australian Government.

-APRSAF brings the region's space sector together to foster closer ties across government, industry and academia.
+APRSAF brought the region's space sector together to foster closer ties across government, industry and academia.

-This year’s theme is 'Collaborating to Build a Sustainable and Responsible Regional Space Sector’.
+This year’s theme was 'Collaborating to Build a Sustainable and Responsible Regional Space Sector’.

 More details about the event